Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 Now we apply the model wrapping function, which will perform a shallow copy of the PyTorch model.
-To train the model we will use the Stochastic Gradient Descent with no momentum [SGD](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#poptorch.optim.SGD).
+To train the model, we will use [SGD](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#poptorch.optim.SGD), the Stochastic Gradient Descent with no momentum.

 ```python